dhenry21/test-run/README.md

 The only person you need to compare yourself to is who you were yesterday Be better than that person
 But be gentle to yourself if you weren't
+The thing I kept forgetting, or ignoring
+Is truly, if you want to get to it
+You got to go through it.